awsdocs/amazon-athena-user-guide/doc_source/csv.md

 ### Example<a name="example"></a>

-This example presumes a source CSV file saved in `s3://mybucket/mycsv/` with the following data contents:
+This example presumes data in CSV saved in `s3://mybucket/mycsv/` with the following contents:

 ```
 "a1","a2","a3","a4"